 1. Plastic Bags

-Keep an eye out when you head out grocery shopping to see if your local store has a plastic bag recycling program.
+When you head out grocery shopping, keep an eye out to see if your local store has a plastic bag recycling program.
 At home, however, old plastic bags can be used everywhere.
 Use them as trash bin liners, bags for doggie poo or soiled cat litter, or as wrapping material for shipping items.

 2. Milk Cartons

-Cut the tops off of them and use them as planters, or fill them up with water and freeze them to make ice blocks for your cooler.
+Alternatively, you can fill them with water and freeze them to make ice blocks for your cooler.

 3. Plastic Water Bottles

-In addition to tossing them in the recycling bin, you can use plastic water bottles for a variety of purposes.
-If you’re a gardener, cutting off the bottoms of plastic bottles, creates fantastic planters for seedlings.
-Turn them into piggy banks for your kids or use them for a variety of craft ideas (you can find inspiration on sites like Pinterest).
+In addition to tossing them in the recycling bin, you can use plastic water bottles for various purposes.
+If you’re a gardener, cutting off the bottoms of plastic bottles creates fantastic planters for seedlings.
+Turn them into piggy banks for your kids or use them for other craft ideas (you can find inspiration on sites like Pinterest).

 4. Empty Ice Cream Container